 Robert Lepage in Elsinore

-The Blue Dragon ( National Arts Centre 2009), written with Marie Michaud, and directed by Lepage, is a spinoff from The Dragon’s Trilogy, with the same central figure, an artist who re-surfaces in Shanghai 20 years later.
+The Blue Dragon/Le Dragon Bleu (National Arts Centre 2009), written with Marie Michaud, and directed by Lepage, is a spinoff from The Dragon’s Trilogy, with the same central figure, an artist who re-surfaces in Shanghai twenty years later.
 It explores the dynamic paradox of modern China, rapidly reinventing itself, but still burdened by censorship and repression.
-Lepage and Michaud also act in the play, with Tai Wei Foo as the protagonist's lover.
+Lepage and Michaud also acted in the play, with Tai Wei Foo as the protagonist's lover.
+The Blue Dragon was a cultural contribution to the winter Olympics in Vancouver in 2010; it opened Fei and Milton Wong Experimental Theatre, Simon Fraser University.

 The Blue Dragon, National Arts Centre (2009)